What to Expect When Caring for Your Baby’s Teeth

 One of the questions we hear most at our Portland practice is, “When should I schedule my baby’s first dental visit?”
 We say there’s no time like the present.
 By the time your child turns one, you should have chosen a dentist and paid your first visit.

 If you come to our practice, we will examine your child and also talk to you about proper dental care and establishing good hygiene habits.
 We recommend scheduling your infant’s first dental visit by age one.

 Dr. Dana Fox, our pediatric dentist, and Dr. Paul Fox, our orthodontist, understand the importance of infant dental care.
 They are parents themselves — you may even see their young child zooming around our office — and they use the guidelines we outline here in their home.
 You can count on them to provide caring, attentive care to your little one’s teeth as they grow and grow.

-Contact us today with any questions you may have about infant oral health or to schedule an appointment.
+Give us a call at 503-223-5039 today with any questions you may have about infant oral health or to schedule an appointment.